-A teaching assistant is a full-time student selected by a faculty instructorof-record with approval of the department chair to aid the instructor in achieving the objectives of a course.
+A teaching assistant is a full-time student selected by a faculty instructorof-record to aid the instructor in achieving the objectives of a course.
 In most instances, teaching assistants will facilitate instruction in laboratory components of courses.
 Teaching assistants may not be employed or utilized as a replacement for any faculty member.

-Any full-time student currently in good academic and professional standing may be employed by the University as a teaching assistant or work-study (https://my.ketchum.edu/ICS/Financial\Aid/Federal\Work\Study\\Student\Employment.jnz) performing teaching assistant duties for any course if qualified (as determined by the appropriate faculty) with the following exceptions.
+Any full-time student currently in good academic and professional standing may be employed by the University as a teaching assistant or work-study (https://my.ketchum.edu/ICS/Financial\Aid/ Federal\Work\Study\\Student\Employment.jnz) performing teaching assistant duties for any course if qualified (as determined by the appropriate faculty) with the following exceptions:

-- No student may serve as a teaching assistant in a course in which he/she is enrolled as a student. - No student may serve as a teaching assistant in a course in which his/her classmates are enrolled, whether or not the student is enrolled in the course. - No student may serve as a teaching assistant in any course in which upperclassmen are enrolled.
+- No student may serve as a teaching assistant in a course in which they are enrolled as a student. - No student may serve as a teaching assistant in a course within their own cohort, whether or not the student is enrolled in the course. - No student may serve as a teaching assistant in any course in which students from a more senior cohort are enrolled.

-A student employed by the University as a teaching assistant in a lecture or laboratory course may be assigned any or all of the following duties.
+A student employed by the University as a teaching assistant in a lecture or laboratory course may be assigned any or all of the following duties:

-- · Assisting in teaching in a laboratory course. - Assisting in the reading/grading of course examinations or other assignments. - Assisting in the organization and preparation of course materials. - · Setting up materials for a laboratory exercise.
+- · Assisting in teaching in a laboratory course. - Assisting in the reading/grading of course examinations or other assignments. - Assisting in the organization and preparation of course materials. - Setting up materials for a laboratory exercise.